sole/ck-node-firefox/README.md

 # <tt>node-firefox</tt> Content Kit

-> Current as of April 2015
+> Current as of July 2015

 ## Introduction